jannittayao/XMapTools-local-bulk-comp/index.md

 ### Step 3.
 Import Standards

-The next step is to import standards for spot analyses to allow XMapTools to perform analytical standardization and transform each phase's x-ray map into maps of weight percent oxide concentration.
+The next step is to import standards for spot analyses to allow XMapTools to perform analytical standardization and to transform each phase's x-ray map into maps of weight percent oxide concentration.
 For our purposes, spot analyses represent garnet transects in our thin section.

 **3.1** Download and edit `XMapToolsCoordinatesTool.xls` to find image coordinates based on the microprobe used.